jonnonz1/nz-statute-book/acts/public/2010/residential-tenancies-amendment-act-2010.md

     (b) ends with the close of the last day of the period.

 ### 86 Regulations relating to other matters
-Section 140(1) is amended by inserting the following paragraph after paragraph (e):.
+Section 140(1) is amended by inserting the following paragraph after paragraph (e):
   (ea) prescribing specified databases for the purposes of section 112C(2):

 ### 87 Section 141 repealed